-Nonpoint Source Pollution (NPS) Control Program – Vegetation Treatment Order 2021
+Nonpoint Source (NPS) Pollution Control Program – Vegetation Treatment General Order

 Goals of the Vegetation Treatment General Order:

-- Permit vegetation treatment types and activities that the Board of Forestry describes in the California Vegetation Treatment Program Environmental Impact Report, certified in December 2019.
+- Streamline permitting requirements for vegetation treatment activities conducted in accordance with BOF CalVTP Programmatic Environmental Impact Report, certified in December 2019.

 The Board of Forestry has prepared a Final Program Environmental Impact Report (PEIR), which evaluates the environmental impacts of the CalVTP in accordance with the California Environmental Quality Act (CEQA).
 The Board of Forestry certified the Final PEIR and approved the CalVTP on December 30, 2019.

 - Revised Public Notice for Draft Vegetation Treatment General Order